2-Day Turnaround! We print books in 48 Hours Guaranteed. Hard-cover books and Coil bound books in 5 days.

 device.
 Basically, once you've written your book, you are

-However, you will have to register with the Library of Congress if
+However, you may want to register with the Library of Congress if

 you want to be able to file a lawsuit based on the infringement of